 Jalal Gasimov is a member of the Supervisory Board since October 19, 2015.
-He is also the Chairman of the Strategy and Budget Committee and a member of the HR and Remuneration Committee.

 Jalal Gasimov started his banking career at OJSC İlkbank, Azerbaijan in 1999.
 Between 2000 and 2003 he held various positions in finance at private companies.
 He worked at Azpetrol Oil Company as the Finance Director in 2003-2004, and was Deputy Chairman of the Board of Directors of Azpetrol Holding from 2004 to 2006.
 He joined the Moscow Office of McKinsey & Company and served as a Consultant in 2006-2007.
 He performed top management duties as the CEO of OJSC Bank of Baku, the Finance Director at CRA Group Companies, and the CEO and the Chairman of the Executive Board in JSC Unibank between 2007 and 2015.
 Jalal Gasimov joined LLC PASHA Holding as the Head of Banking Group and Deputy CEO in 2015.
 He also serves as the Chairman of the Supervisory Board of OJSC Kapital Bank.
 Jalal Gasimov is a member of the Board of Directors at PASHA Yatırım Bankası A.Ş.
 He was appointed as Chief Executive Officer of PASHA Holding effective from 26.12.2019.
 Jalal Gasimov has more than twenty years of experience in banking and business management.